 The difference between citizenship and permanent residence in Spain

-Although in Spain, permanent residence and citizenship offer almost equal status and rights, there are several differences that you should be aware of.
-For instance, to acquire permanent residency, you need to live in Spain for five years.
+To acquire permanent residency, you need to live in Spain for five years.
 To receive citizenship, however, you must live in the country for 10 years.
+There are a few exceptions:

 Furthermore, if you choose to take up Spanish citizenship, then you will likely have to renounce any other citizenship you hold.
 That said, there are some exceptions to this rule.
 And finally, Spanish citizenship allows you to vote in elections and access all local social services, which permanent residency does not.